smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GC**

 • Update on FBX Preset Pop Up Menu to expose more options.
+• New Commands:

-• New Command --> smo.GC.ConvertToHardEdgeWorkflowUsingGeoBoundaryAsHardEdge (On current Mesh item, convert Shading Method to HardEdge Workflow using geometry boundary as "HardEdge" and set all other Edges as "Smooth".)
+  • smo.GC.ConvertToHardEdgeWorkflowUsingGeoBoundaryAsHardEdge (On current Mesh item, convert Shading Method to HardEdge Workflow using geometry boundary as "HardEdge" and set all other Edges as "Smooth".)
-• New Command --> smo.GC.ExportMeshAsMeshPreset (Export current Mesh As MeshPreset LXL file into Target Path. (optional: Define Path destination as argument))
+  • smo.GC.ExportMeshAsMeshPreset (Export current Mesh As MeshPreset LXL file into Target Path. (optional: Define Path destination as argument))
-• New Command --> smo.GC.ExportSelectedMeshesAsMeshPreset (Export Selected Meshes As MeshPreset LXL file into Target Path. (optional: Define Path destination as argument))
+  • smo.GC.ExportSelectedMeshesAsMeshPreset (Export Selected Meshes As MeshPreset LXL file into Target Path. (optional: Define Path destination as argument))
-• New Command --> smo.GC.CreateEmptyChildMeshMatchTransform (Create a new child Mesh Item (empty) on current selected mesh item.)
+  • smo.GC.CreateEmptyChildMeshMatchTransform (Create a new child Mesh Item (empty) on current selected mesh item.)
   • New commands for MicroBevel Workflow:

-  • New Command --> smo.GC.SimplifyToNGon & smo.GC.MultiSimplifyToNGon (Merge every polygons that have same coplanar polygon direction to simplify a given set of meshes.
+    • smo.GC.SimplifyToNGon & smo.GC.Multi.SimplifyToNGon (Merge every polygons that have same coplanar polygon direction to simplify a given set of meshes.
 Via argument you can also update the HardEdges data for a better end result.)
-  • New Command --> smo.GC.MicroBevelHardEdgesAndUpdateToSoften & smo.GC.MultiMicroBevelHardEdgesAndUpdateToSoften (Micro Bevel HardEdges (usually after a SimplyToNgon), then Soften all edges.)
+    • smo.GC.MicroBevelHardEdgesAndUpdateToSoften & smo.GC.Multi.MicroBevelHardEdgesAndUpdateToSoften (Micro Bevel HardEdges (usually after a SimplyToNgon), then Soften all edges.)
-  • New Command --> smo.GC.ModollamaRebuildNGontoTriangle & smo.GC.MultiModollamaRebuildNGontoTriangle (Rebuild all NGons via Modollama Triangulation command to output Triangles.)
+    • smo.GC.ModollamaRebuildNGontoTriangle & smo.GC.Multi.ModollamaRebuildNGontoTriangle (Rebuild all NGons via Modollama Triangulation command to output Triangles.)

 • Bugfix on smo.GC.RenderThumbPreset

 **CLEANUP**

 • PopUp menu updated
+• New Commands:

-• New Command --> smo.CLEANUP.ConvertAllSolidWorksShape (Search for all Solidworks Shape Items in the scene and convert them to regular Meshes.
+  • smo.CLEANUP.ConvertAllSolidWorksShape (Search for all Solidworks Shape Items in the scene and convert them to regular Meshes.
 Delete the empty meshes in the process as well.)
-• New Command --> smo.CLEANUP.CleanupSolidWorksImport (Cleanup SolidWorks Import (from McMaster Website Data) in order to save a new scene with only one Mesh item of the imported asset.
+  • smo.CLEANUP.CleanupSolidWorksImport (Cleanup SolidWorks Import (from McMaster Website Data) in order to save a new scene with only one Mesh item of the imported asset.
 It will also convert the VertexNormals Data to HardEdgeWorkflow if needed.)
-• New Command --> smo.CLEANUP.DelEverythingExceptMeshes (Select everything in the current scene, except Meshes items and delete all other items / materials.
+  • smo.CLEANUP.DelEverythingExceptMeshes (Select everything in the current scene, except Meshes items and delete all other items / materials.
 It unparent in place the current Meshes to preserve their position in space in case they were part of a hierarchy.)
-• New Command --> smo.CLEANUP.RemoveAllPartTags (Check for all Meshes in the current scene remove any part tags in it.)
+  • smo.CLEANUP.RemoveAllPartTags (Check for all Meshes in the current scene remove any part tags in it.)
-• New Command --> smo.CLEANUP.DelPreTransform (Freeze Scale transform of all meshes in scene but if there is instances, it retain Instances scale to 100 percent or -100 percent as well.)
+  • smo.CLEANUP.DelPreTransform (Freeze Scale transform of all meshes in scene but if there is instances, it retain Instances scale to 100 percent or -100 percent as well.)

 • Bugfix smo.CLEANUP.RenameUVMapToDefaultSceneWise (That command now create an empty UV map if one is missing using Default UVMap name from Preferences)

 **BATCH**